Skip to main content

 Security audit

-openclaw security audit --deep # also checks network exposure
+openclaw security audit --deep # also probes network exposure (best-effort live probe)

 openclaw security audit --fix # auto-fix safe issues